matematysek/departure-board-minecraft-mtr/README.md

 # departure-board

 Departure board is a JavaScript/CSS3 implementation of a rail station departure board.
-It was created as an experiment to see how browsers handle many transitions simultaneously.

-The conclusion was: not great.
-At the time of posting, I'm getting the following results on my Mac...

-* WebKit - Inconsistent.
-Sometimes runs smoothy, but most of the time it's jumpy and the whole document often flashes.
-* Firefox - Had the smoothest results, but it looks like it is achieving this by ignoring some transitions when there are too many at once.
-* Opera - Handled the transitions in much the same way as Firefox, except the text appeared blotchy during the transform.
-* IE - Untested.

-See the example in action at: http://paulcuth.me.uk/departure-board

-## Acknowledgements
+## Usage

-The CSS styling that is used in this project is heavily based on [Jakub Hampl](https://github.com/gampleman)'s great article "[Designing a departures board with CSS3](http://gampleman.eu/post/1488470623/designing-a-departures-board-with-css3)".
+In the html file set what do you want to be shown on the frrst line and after how many ms it will be gone.
+Also you should set an cycle duration (also in ms)
+Place 4 of https://www.curseforge.com/minecraft/mc-mods/webdisplays screens next to each other and activate it.
+Run the webpage on a server, IIS in WIN 10/11 will be good too.
+Open ingame in the screen the IP you ran the page at.
+Enjoy.
+NOTICE: The board starts showing stuff after one interval set in html has lasted.

 ## License

 (The MIT License)

-Copyright (c) 2011 Paul Cuthbertson &lt;github@paulcuth.me.uk&gt;
+Copyright (c) 2011 Paul Cuthbertson and Matej Gebauer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the